-You can forget the elements on this list if you are planning to launch a local business, or if you have certain needs, such as adding a subdomain or hosting an app on your site.
-If you’re planning to expand in the future and you’re planning to succeed, then, it’s a rule of thumb to go with a top-level domain.
+You can forget the elements on this list if you plan to launch a local business or have particular needs, such as adding a subdomain or hosting an app on your site.
+However, if you’re planning to expand in the future and you’re planning to succeed, then it’s a rule of thumb to go with a top-level domain.

 Does your domain name matter?

 The short answer is yes.
-A domain name matters because it’s the first set of words your future customers hear from you.
-Your domain name, added to choosing a certain set of colors and visuals, are a promise to your target audience.
+A domain name matters because it’s the first word your future customers hear from you.
+Your domain name, added to choosing a specific set of colors and visuals, are a promise to your target audience.
 Are you a local business or blog in the UK or somewhere else?
 Maybe yourdomain.com.uk can be a good option.
-It’s the opinion of many experts that if you can choose a .com, then take it while you can, since many people gravitate to write a .com.
+Many experts believe that if you can choose a .com, take it while you can since many people gravitate to write a .com.

 You can choose a descriptive name or a symbolic name.
-Ultimately, it’s up to you.
+But, ultimately, it’s up to you.

 Which is the best domain?

 The simple answer is that the best domain is the one you choose.
-When it comes to the success of one or another name, you can control certain variables, and some others, you are dependent on macro-elements that you may be aware of, or not.
+When it comes to the success of one name, you can control certain variables, and for others, you are dependent on macro-elements that you may be aware of.

-To have a great idea, you need lots of great ideas.
+To have one great idea, you need lots of great ideas.
 This is a professional creative process.
-After you weed out some ideas, the next batch looks more promising, and so on until you choose a winning idea.
+After you weed out some creative choices, the next batch looks more promising, and so on, until you choose a winning idea.
 The result of this is the best domain.
 A word of caution: Perfectionism can take the best of you.
 When you can decide, then go for it.
 Perfect is the enemy of good.

 Should my domain name be the same as my business name?

-It’s a great marketing practice to be aware of the choices of other individuals, and even what the competition has done to reach a goal.
-Let’s say your name is Efraim Egalom (I just made up this name) and you find your name is taken as a .com, you could try iamfraim.com, therealefraim.com, or other variation, and you will surely find success.
+It’s a great marketing practice to be aware of the choices of other individuals and even what the competition has done to reach a goal.
+For example, let’s say your name is Efraim Egalom (I just made up this name), and you find your name is taken as a .com, you could try iamfraim.com, therealefraim.com or another variation, and you will indeed find success.
 A little creativity goes a long way.

 How do I choose a domain name for my blog?